aldolat/posts-in-sidebar/README.md

 ### 1.28 ###

-* Added check for NULL value (as string) in certain variables.
+* Added check for "NULL" (as string) value in certain variables.

 ### 1.27 ###